espressif/idf-eclipse-plugin/docs/clangd_cdt_support.md

-# Clang and Clangd Support in Espressif-IDE (Preview)
+# Clang and Clangd Configuration in Espressif-IDE

 Follow the below instructions to configure Clang and Clangd in Espressif-IDE.